asdbee/ModMail/README.md

 # Getting started

 To setup the bot, head over to [Discord's developer portal](https://discord.com/developers/applications), click new application, then bot, and add a bot account.
-Copy the token and put it into the token slot of the .env file.
+Copy the token and put it into the token slot of the config file.
 To run, ensure you have all the components installed;

 `npm install eris`
 `npm install moment`